-- The dominant habitat within the Development Site is blanket bog, covering approximately 1,668ha.
-Wet heath covers approximately 32ha of the Development Site and is present where the blanket peat thins around knolls and hummocks. - In relation to the CnES Spatial Strategy outlined in Section 5.4.3 above, the Development Site would be categorised as falling within group 2 by virtue of its location in an area containing carbon rich soils/deep peat.
-In line with the requirements of the SPG, a peat survey has been undertaken and the application is supported by a Peat Management Plan and Peat Slide Risk Assessment (Appendix 9H of the EIA Report). - As set out in Chapter 3 of the EIA Report, site specific surveys have been carried out to inform the various design iterations.
-The layout of the Proposed Development has avoided the deepest areas of peat and the most sensitive vegetation, and tracks would be floated on areas of peat deeper than 1m. - The Proposed Development would result in a direct loss of 30.5ha blanket bog.
-However, this would comprise 7.6ha of low sensitivity vegetation, a total of 28.5ha of medium sensitivity, with only 1.4ha of the highest sensitivity vegetation.
-In addition to direct habitat loss, a precautionary (i.e. worst case) assumption has been made that indirect or temporary disturbance to blanket bog habitat, (that would be reinstated following construction), would occur as follows: - 25m disturbance zone around all turbine bases and the borrow pits; and - 10m hydrological disturbance zone around all other hard infrastructure comprising crane hardstandings, access tracks, substations, compounds, storage and laydown areas. - This temporary disturbance would affect 77.7ha in total, comprising 9.14ha of low sensitivity vegetation, a total of 68.86ha of medium sensitivity and only 3.86ha of the highest sensitivity vegetation. - The anticipated direct loss of wet heath habitats during construction of the Proposed Development is expected to be 2.4ha, with an additional area of 1ha anticipated to be temporarily disturbed during construction. - The assessment in Chapter 9 of the EIA Report concludes that the Proposed Development would result in significant adverse effects on blanket bog and wet heath.
-These effects would be minimised through the implementation of best practice measures (outlined in Table 9.9 of the EIA Report).
-Compensatory habitat management is proposed to address the significant adverse effects which cannot be mitigated the permanent loss of 30.5ha of blanket bog and 2.4ha of wet heath.
+- 5.10.3 The dominant habitat within the Development Site is blanket bog, covering approximately 1,668ha.
+Wet heath covers approximately 32ha of the Development Site and is present where the blanket peat thins around knolls and hummocks. - ^{5.10.4} In relation to the CnES Spatial Strategy outlined in Section 5.4.3 above, the Development Site would be categorised as falling within group 2 by virtue of its location in an area containing carbon rich soils/deep peat.
+In line with the requirements of the SPG, a peat survey has been undertaken and the application is supported by a Peat Management Plan and Peat Slide Risk Assessment (AI Appendix 9H). - 5.10.5 As set out in AI Chapter 3, site specific surveys have been carried out to inform the various design iterations.
+The layout of the Proposed Development (as described in AI Chapter 4) has avoided the deepest areas of peat and the most sensitive vegetation, and tracks would be floated on areas of peat deeper than 1m. - ^{5.10.6} The Proposed Development would result in a direct loss of 28.68ha blanket bog.
+However, this would comprise 7.6ha of low sensitivity vegetation, a total of 27.21ha of medium sensitivity, with only 1.4ha of the highest sensitivity vegetation (the Proposed Development as submitted was 30.5ha).
+In addition to direct habitat loss, a precautionary (i.e. worst case) assumption has been made that indirect or temporary disturbance to blanket bog habitat, (that would be reinstated following construction), would occur as follows: - 25m disturbance zone around all turbine bases and the borrow pits; and - 10m hydrological disturbance zone around all other hard infrastructure comprising crane hardstandings, access tracks, substations, compounds, storage and laydown areas. - 5.10.7 This temporary disturbance would affect 73.96ha in total, comprising 9.14ha of low sensitivity vegetation, a total of 66.2ha of medium sensitivity and only 3.86ha of the highest sensitivity vegetation. - ^{5.10.8} The anticipated direct loss of wet heath habitats during construction of the Proposed Development is expected to be 2.4ha, with an additional area of 1.3ha anticipated to be temporarily disturbed during construction.

-The usual approach would be to undertake improvements to peat habitat onsite.
+- 5.10.9 The assessment in AI Chapter 9 concludes that the Proposed Development would result in significant adverse effects on blanket bog and wet heath.
+These effects would be minimised through the implementation of best practice measures (outlined in Table 9.9 of AI Chapter 9).
+Compensatory habitat management is proposed to address the significant adverse effects which cannot be mitigated - the permanent loss of 28.68ha of blanket bog and 2.4ha of wet heath. - The usual approach would be to undertake improvements to peat habitat onsite.
 Survey work was undertaken to try and identify suitable areas within the Development Site.
 Areas were identified where the removal of poor quality planted coniferous plantation woodland from the Development Site would potentially provide the required compensatory benefit for blanket bog restoration.
 However, this option was discounted due to the potential effects on hen harriers.
-The Outline Habitats Management Plan (Appendix 9I of the EIA Report) provides more detail on this.
-The proposal is therefore to improve areas of peat offsite through specific peat management measures across at least 66ha (i.e. at least double the area of lost habitat), in consultation with SNH.
+The Outline Habitats Management Plan (AI Appendix 9I) provides more detail on this.
+The proposal is therefore to improve areas of peat offsite through specific peat management measures across at least 62ha (i.e. at least double the area of lost habitat), in consultation with SNH.